 Every year, teachers interact with students who walk into their classrooms with different personal experiences and academic backgrounds.
-Teachers know in advance that they will need to differentiate, be culturally responsive, and provide multiple pathways so that all students can increase their learning and access grade-level standards.
+Teachers know in advance that they will need to differentiate and provide multiple pathways so that all students can increase their learning and access grade-level standards.
 In the fall of 2020, learning may take place in a very restricted face-to-face environment, be completely virtual, or encompass both in a blended-learning model.

 Students will also start school after long school closures.
 During those closures, students experienced uneven instruction and academic growth.
 Some students were able to continue, and even accelerate, their learning, while other students had no access at all.
 Students will come back with academic gaps that may be wider than ever before.
 In addition, students will likely have increased social and emotional health needs.